Slow Cooker Scalloped Potatoes

 How to prep potatoes?
 Wash the skins, pat the potatoes dry, and cut them in half.

-Avoid cutting potatoes too thick – They will take too long to cook, quarter-inch thickness is best
+Avoid cutting potatoes too thick – Because they will take too long to cook.
+Quarter-inch thickness is best

 What kind of potatoes to use?
 Go with Yukon Gold/sweet potatoes or whatever suits your preference.

-Cooking time may vary – Depends on brand of slow cooker and how thick potatoes were sliced.
+Cooking time may vary – Because this depends on brand of slow cooker and how thick potatoes were sliced.

 Adjust seasoning– Add more or less according to your preference.